- Jeff Rodriguez

 Active real estate investments require more time, during the initial acquisition and throughout the project lifecycle, while passive investments only require your time up front, during the research phase.

 #3 – Involvement

 How hands-on do you want to be?
 Do you want to manage the property yourself, field tenant requests, and schedule maintenance and repair appointments?
-Or do you want to sit back while someone else does all of that?
+Or do you want to sit back while someone else does it?